barelyhuman/reaper.is/src/pages/writing/callbacks-promises-generators-js.md

 dataFetch()
 ```

-A 3 level callback dependency can be readable but obviously, a complex app won't stop at 3 and while I could write something cleaner with an async chaining utility, a very famous one is `async.js` and we could use it's `waterfall` method to keep passing down upper dependencies to the lower functions, it's a little more manageable but still messy in larger codebases.
+A 3 level callback dependency can be readable but obviously, a complex app won't stop at 3 and while I could write something cleaner with an async chaining utility, a very famous one is `async.js` and we could use it's `waterfall` method to keep passing down upper dependencies to the lower functions, it's a little more manageable but still messy in larger codebase.

 ### The Solution to the Living Hell